-A student may appeal decisions of the Residence Hall Judicial Board to the Dean of Students.
-Appeals of University Judicial Board decisions are made to the Vice Chancellor for Student Affairs.
-Appeals of a decision made by the Vice Chancellor for Student Affairs are made to the Chancellor.
+A student may appeal decisions of the Residence Hall Judicial Board to the Dean of Students or decisions of the Dean of Students to the Vice Chancellor for Student Affairs.
+The Vice Chancellor for Student Affairs is the final appeal for violations originating within the residence halls.
+Appeals of University Judicial Board decisions or decisions of the Dean of Students are made to the Vice Chancellor for Student Affairs.
 Appeals based upon concrete, objective data are most likely to receive favorable consideration.
 Some major examples include but are not limited to the following: